bwake2021/CollectionViewPrefetching/README.md

             DispatchQueue.main.async {
                 /*
                  The `asyncFetcher` has fetched data for the identifier.
-Before updating the cell, check if it has been recycled by the collection view to represent other data.
+Before updating the cell, check whether the collection view has recycled it to represent other data.
                  */
                 guard cell.representedIdentifier == identifier else { return }